EarthNets: Empowering AI in Earth Observation: Introduction

 There is a lack of comprehensive dataset review for EO tasks.
 Owing to the efforts made by EO researchers, there are numerous datasets in the RS community with different modalities, resolutions, and application domains.
-RS data can be in different modalities, including optical (RGB), hyperspectral, synthetic aperture radar (SAR), multi-spectral (MS), point cloud, and so forth.
-Regarding the application domains, the published datasets may be designed for land use and land cover, change monitoring\cite{hecheltjen2014recent}, disaster monitoring\cite{rahnemoonfar2021floodnet}, scene recognition, semantic segmentation, ground object detection, object tracking, agriculture, climate change and weather forecasting.
-A comprehensive review of the RS datasets can provide researchers a holistic view of the status of the research community.
-Although a few of works \cite{long2021creating, li2020object, abdollahi2020deep} try to review the RS datasets, there is still no exhaustive and comprehensive review for them.
+Some of these RS data modalities include optical (RGB), Synthetic Aperture Radar (SAR), multispectral, hyperspectral, and point cloud data.
+Regarding the application domains, the published datasets may be designed for Land Use and Land Cover (LULC) \cite{marchisio2021rapidai4eo}, change monitoring\cite{hecheltjen2014recent}, disaster monitoring\cite{rahnemoonfar2021floodnet}, scene recognition, semantic segmentation, ground object detection, object tracking, agriculture, climate change, and weather forecasting.
+A comprehensive review of the RS datasets can provide researchers with a holistic view of the status of the research community.
+Bakula et al. \cite{bakula2019review} review benchmarking in photogrammetry and remote sensing related to geodata.
+They provide dataset collections and a bibliographic analysis, which are useful for future research.
+Schmitt et al. \cite{schmitt2021there,schmitt2023there} provide a historic review of RS datasets.
+They discuss dataset features based on a few examples and present some important criteria for the establishment of a standard database.
+Although a few works \cite{long2021creating, li2020object, abdollahi2020deep} attempt to review existing RS datasets, they are not sufficient and comprehensive to cover a large range of research domains, like datasets for vision-language models and RS foundation models.

 There is no systematic summary and analysis of RS datasets.
-The ever-growing quantity of RS datasets makes it difficult to find the proper one for a specific application.
+The ever-growing quantity of RS datasets makes it difficult to find the proper one for a specific application in the jungle of remote sensing datasets.
 For example, there are more than 20 datasets related to building extraction \cite{tomljenovic2015building}.
-It could be laborious to find and select the most suitable one for the desired application.
+Finding, assessing, and selecting the one most suitable for a given application can be laborious and time-consuming.
 Thus, it is vitally important to summarize and categorize RS datasets to provide valuable guidance and reference for researchers.
-Moreover, insightful analysis of existing datasets can help researchers understand the current research state and trends of the whole community.
-Systematically analyzing RS datasets can provide guidance to future research directions.
+Both the EOD\footnote{\url{https://eod-grss-ieee.com/dataset-search}} \cite{schmitt2022eod} and the AiTLAS Semantic Data Catalog\footnote{\url{http://eodata.bvlabs.ai/##/}} have been designed as search engines for RS datasets, and are valuable and helpful for the RS community.
+However, the information about RS datasets collected in these existing databases is still limited.
+Beyond summarization and categorization, insightful analysis of existing datasets can help researchers understand the current research state and trends of the whole community.
+Systematic analysis of RS datasets is thus crucial to the future development of different research fields.